Sz-Tim/isRev/ms/msDraft.md

 Along a given gradient, one of two subfamilies are dominant: Formicinae [@Gregg1963; @Allred1982; @WheeWhee1986; @Hellrigl2003; @Glaser2006] or Myrmicinae [@Sabu2008; @Karaman2011; @MoodFran1982; @VanPelt1983; @Samson1997; @Fisher1998; @ArauFern2003; @BurwNaka2011; @LongColw2011; @Lessard2007; @SarnEcon2012].
 There is no latitudinal trend in the proportion of species contained within the most speciose subfamily (*n*=16, *P*=0.38, *R^2^*=0.06).

-As with the dominant genus, the species richness within the most speciose subfamily is remarkably similar across elevations both to the richness of all species (*R^2^* mean: 0.97) and to the richness of species in non-dominant subfamilies (Fig. 5b; *R^2^* mean: 0.81).
+As with the dominant genus, the species richness within the most speciose subfamily is remarkably similar **across elevations** both to the richness of all species (*R^2^* mean: 0.97) and to the richness of species in non-dominant subfamilies (Fig. 5b; *R^2^* mean: 0.81).
-Thus, the total species richness pattern is not simply a product of the most speciose subfamily.
+The total species richness pattern is not simply a product of the most speciose subfamily.
-Rather, the dominant subfamily shows the same richness pattern as the remaining subfamilies.
-Furthermore, the richness pattern of each subfamily is often qualitatively similar both to the overall richness pattern and to the pattern of the most speciose subfamily.
+Rather, the dominant subfamily shows the same richness pattern as the remaining subfamilies, and the richness pattern of each subfamily is often qualitatively similar to the overall richness pattern and to the pattern of the most speciose subfamily.

-Ant species richness patterns across elevations are not, therefore, driven by a single subtaxon, but rather emerge from the congruent, nested richness patterns of many genera and subfamilies.
+Ant species richness patterns across elevations are not driven by a single subtaxon, but rather emerge from the congruent, nested richness patterns of many genera and subfamilies.
 The richness pattern within each subtaxon tends to be broadly similar to that of the whole.
 This suggests that the key factors shaping the richness of ants across a given elevational gradient may act on the majority of ant subtaxa similarly, regardless of ecological differences.

 # Research gaps
-Because elevational richness patterns tend to differ primarily at the mountain base [@DF2010], sampling within the lowest 400m is critical to reliably detect the underlying pattern.
+Sampling within the lowest 400m is critical to reliably detect the underlying pattern because elevational richness patterns tend to differ primarily at the mountain base [@DF2010].
 Additionally, though a multitude of hypotheses have been proposed as drivers of ant community structure and diversity along elevational gradients [e.g., @LongColw2011; @Samson1997; @Botes2006], the data required to rigorously evaluate many of these hypotheses are lacking at a broad scale.
 In particular, habitat complexity, such as vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
 Such data have not been widely collected across elevational gradients with ant species data.